evkx/evkx.github.io/content/technology/windows/_index.md

 ### Cameras

 Todays moderns Evs have often on or more cameraes installed in the windhsield.

-{{< sitefigure thumb="technology/sensorsandcameras/cameras/eqsfrontcameras_st.jpg" title="Mercedes EQS Stereo Vision cameras" >}}
+{{< sitefiguresized thumb="technology/sensorsandcameras/cameras/eqsfrontcameras_st.jpg" width="3000" height="1727" title="Mercedes EQS Stereo Vision cameras" >}}

 This cameras requires carfully adjustments if windshield is replaced.

 ## Side Windows

 Side windows are the windows on each side of the car, usually located on the doors.
 They are made of tempered glass, which is a type of glass that is heated and cooled rapidly to increase its strength and resistance to thermal shock.
 Tempered glass breaks into small, rounded pieces when shattered, which reduces the risk of injury to the occupants.

 Side windows can be either fixed or movable.
 Fixed side windows are permanently attached to the car frame and cannot be opened or closed.
 Movable side windows can be raised or lowered by using a button, a switch or a hand crank.

-{{< sitefigure thumb="technology/windows/sidewindows_1_st.jpg" title="Volkswagen ID.Buzz with both fixed and movable side windows" >}}
+{{< sitefiguresized thumb="technology/windows/sidewindows_1_st.jpg" width="2400" height="1400" title="Volkswagen ID.Buzz with both fixed and movable side windows" >}}

 Some side windows may have some additional features, such as: